swaptacular/swpt_accounts/protocol.rst

    the transfer is being dismissed, this MUST be an empty string. [#note-limitations]_

+finalization_flags : int32
+   Various bit-flags that may affect the behavior of the server when it finalizes (commits or dismisses) the transfer.
+Different server implementations may use these flags for different purposes.
+For example, they can be used to specify the format used for the ``transfer_note`` field, or to indicate that some information about the transfer must be stored on the server.

 ts : date-time
    The moment at which this message was sent (the message's timestamp).